dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/new_employees.md

 3. Double-click on the existing contract.
 4. Under "Lønmodtager navn", select the relevant employee.
 5. Save the changes.

-> [!NOTE]
-> The email must be filled in Visma Løn for the employee to be created (as the email is used as the username in order to use Microsoft SSO).

 > Remember to set up the standard working hours (normtid) for salaried employees.